nicholaswmin/automap/README.md

 and `JSON.parse(json)`

-This is what you might be doing right now, or at least it's one of the things you did when you first started using Redis since it's the most intuitive and simple operation.

-It's not an amateurish move, in fact it's is a dead-simple, highly efficient and inherently atomic operation.
+This is a simple, highly efficient and inherently atomic operation.

-There's zero point in talking about time complexities, atomicities or concurrency problems and whatnot if you can easily get away with this.

-In this case you're absolutely set and you should stop reading this.
+If you can get away with just using this you're absolutely set and you should stop reading this.

 You simply don't need this package and none of the issues here apply to you.

-In some cases it's more performant that any other option.
+In some cases it's [even faster than RedisJSON][bench].

-[There's a benchmark here, done by the Redis team][bench].

 The obvious caveat is that you cannot fetch individual list items directly from Redis since you would always need to fetch and parse the entire graph,